 WARNING Never attach the restrain line to the trailer.
 WARNING No person is allowed in the area between the basket and the front of a vehicle due to high risk of serious injury.
 The most common angle between webbing arms is between 60 and 90 degrees, as per quick release type, for preventing overstressing of the burner frame.
-WARNING For 60 degrees the lengths of the webbing arms are to be the same as the distance between their attachment points - envelope carabiners or attachment lugs.
+WARNING For 60 degrees the lengths of the webbing arms are to be the same as the distance between their atta- chment points - envelope carabiners or attachment lugs.
 For verifying the 90 degrees the pilot can use any suitable rectangular object e.g. map folder, flight log etc. The fixed point for attaching the quick release rope must be able to carry the following load: MTOW of the respective balloon + 800 kg (1760 lb) WARNING This load is established for the maximum surface wind speed allowed for take-off.
 In slower wind the load capacity of the fixed point can be reduced in direct proportion to the maximum allowed and actual surface windspeed.
+WARNING The quick release shall be operated by the pilot only.